How to Overcome Temptations

 6. The Source of Strength

-Have I been keeping my sights on Him and clinging to Him the moment temptations arise, or have I been trying to battle them on my own strength?
+Have you been keeping your sights on Him and clinging to Him the moment temptations arise, or have you been trying to battle them in your own strength?

 The Lesson: The disciples failed because they relied on their own history rather than their current connection to the Source.
 Clinging to Him means that at the very moment a craving hits, your first move is a "breath prayer" or a scripture, rather than an internal argument with yourself.
 If you fight in your own strength, you are essentially gambling; if you cling to Him, the victory is guaranteed.